strawberrysunset/noveria/README.md

 # ⛰️ Noveria
-An open-source, accountless PWA for managing your cryptocurrency portfolio.
+An open-source, accountless PWA for tracking your cryptocurrency portfolio.